MeasureAuthoringTool/MeasureAuthoringTool/README_SB.md

 2. Run the MySQL community server installer for your operating system and the MySQL workbench (which comes with the download).
 3. Create a new MySQL Connection to the database.
 Note: Make sure to keep track of the username, password, url, and port you used as you will need this later.
-4. From the MAT Code base, find the `mat_schema.sql` file and then execute the script in the database that was just created. <br>
+4. From the MAT Code base, find the `Dump_MAT_APP_BLANK_V6.sql` file and then execute the script in the database that was just created. <br>
     **(Note this script is from a dump and drops and create a schema called  `MAT_APP_BLANK`)**

 ### Tomcat installation